Clkwong3/Daytracker/README.md

 ## How it works

+Enter your tasks into a block before hitting the save disk to update.
+If you like to remove a task, delete then hit the disk.

-The link opens to the current day, organized into hourly blocks from 9 a.m. to 5 p.m.
+The day is organized into hourly blocks from 9 a.m. to 5 p.m.
 Each time block is color-coded to represent a certain time:

-- **GREY** for the past
-- **RED** for the present
+- **GREY**: The hour is gone
+- **RED**: The current hour
-- **GREEN** for the future
+- **GREEN** The hour is coming up

-To add an event, click the time block and then the save icon.

 ## Demo Gif